Kapotas

 Luxurious Feel: Silk has a smooth, shiny finish, exuding a sense of formality and refinement (#aidelkeit).

-Breathability: Silk feels cool and is more comfortable in hot weather.
+Lightweight: Silk feels breathable comfortable in hot weather.

 Cons: Delicate

-Expensive: A quality flexible silk kapota costs a premium
+Expensive: A quality fine silk kapota costs a premium

 Less Durable: Silk is delicate and more prone to snags, stains, and wear.

-High Maintenance: Requires specialized care, such as dry cleaning, to maintain its appearance.
+High Maintenance: Requires specialized care to maintain its appearance.

 Collar felt with monogram